THE MOST COMMON MYTHS ASSOCIATED WITH CREDIT SCORE

 In general, your CIBIL score depends on how many credit accounts you have, and how well you handle them, not on your annual income and assets.
 For example, your annual income is Rs.10 lakh and you have never used a credit card and have not taken any loan so far, you may not have a score at all.
-In reference, you may have a Rs.5 lakh annual income and a well managed credit card, that will lead to a strong credit score.
+In reference, you may have a Rs.5 lakh annual income and a well-managed credit card, which will lead to a strong credit score.

 When You Get Married, Your Scores Merge

 In fact, there is nothing like merging of credit scores.
 Whatever your marital status is, credit scores are calculated according to individual financial history.
 Joint bank accounts won’t affect anything about your credit record and ranks whereas joint loan accounts impact your CIBIL score.